Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach

-\subsection{Bayesian logistic regression}
+\subsection{Bayesian Logistic Regression}

-We compare Tuna--SGLD, TunaMH, MALA, Barker, HMC, random-walk Metropolis to a Bayesian logistic regression task using the \texttt{MNIST} handwritten digits dataset.
+We compare Tuna--SGLD, TunaMH, MALA, Barker, HMC, random-walk Metropolis on a Bayesian logistic regression task using the \texttt{MNIST} handwritten digits dataset.
 We focus on classifying handwritten 3s and 5s, which can often appear visually similar.
-The training and test set has 11,552 and 1,902 samples, respectively.
-Figure \ref{fig:mnist35} shows examples of the original data.
+The training and test set have 11,552 and 1,902 samples, respectively.
 Following \cite{welling2011bayesian, zhang2020asymptotically}, we use the first 50 principal components of the $28\times 28$ features as covariates.

 For TunaMH and Tuna--SGLD, we follow \cite{zhang2020asymptotically} and set the hyperparameter $\chi = 10^{-5}$.
-The batch size $\lvert B\rvert$ in Tuna--SGLD is set as $20$, so the computation overhead is minimal.
-We also clip the gradient norm to 2.
-The original study tests step sizes of $0.0008$ for TunaMH and $0.004$ for random-walk Metropolis.
-To make the experiment more comprehensive, we choose step sizes ${0.0008, 0.001, 0.002, 0.004}$ for all algorithms.
+The batch size $\lvert B\rvert$ in Tuna--SGLD is set as $20$, since it is sufficient for Tuna--SGLD to converge fast and using larger minibatch sizes will bring additional computational cost; see Section \ref{subsec: further experiment, 3s and 5s}.
+We vary step sizes in ${0.0008, 0.001, 0.002, 0.004}$ for all algorithms.
 HMC uses 5 leapfrog steps.
-More extensive comparisons are provided in the supplementary.

 The test accuracy comparisons are shown in Figure \ref{fig:minst35 test vs time}.
 Due to an extra minibatch for gradient estimation, Tuna--SGLD converges faster than TunaMH for all step sizes, especially larger ones.
-Both of them significantly outperform full batch methods, consistent with our previous observations.
-HMC converges poorly with the stepsizes considered.
+Both of them significantly outperform full-batch methods, consistent with our previous observations.
+HMC converges poorly with the step sizes considered.

-Supplementary \ref{subsec: further experiment, 3s and 5s} includes more extensive experiments, testing all algorithms with larger step sizes and comparing their performance when optimally tuned.
-Supplementary \ref{subsec: logistic experiment additional 7s and 9s} compares these algorithms using Bayesian logistic regression for classifying 7s and 9s.
+We test all methods across a wider range of hyperparameter choices in appendix \ref{subsec: further experiment, 3s and 5s}, and provide experimental results on classifying 7s and 9s in appendix \ref{subsec: logistic experiment additional 7s and 9s}.